-- 1. Ensure that the AMPLITUDE dial is set fully counter-clockwise. - 2.
+- 1. Ensure that the POWER SWITCH is set to OFF. - 2.
 Plug the electrical line cord into the electrical outlet. - 3.
-If the converter / probe assembly is not already assembled, check for cleanliness the mating surface of the converter and probe or stepped microtip (consisting of coupler and stepped tip), and using the wrenches provided, screw them securely to the converter. - 4.
-To attach a tapered microtip or extender to a probe, remove the replaceable tip from the 1/2" (13mm) probe, and using the wrenches provided, screw them securely to the probe.
+If the optional footswitch is used, insert the plug into the jack located on the rear panel.
+Make sure that the plug is inserted forcefully all the way in. - 4.
+If the converter / probe assembly is not already assembled, check for cleanliness the mating surface of the converter and probe or stepped microtip (consisting of coupler and stepped tip), and using the wrenches provided, screw them securely to the converter. - 5.
+To attach a tapered microtip or extender to a probe, remove the replaceable tip from the 1⁄2" (13mm) probe, and using the wrenches provided, screw them securely to the probe.